-BookCrossing has developed its own terminology; members talk about "releasing books to the wild" and "caught" releases.
+BookCrossing has developed its own terminology: members talk about 'releasing books to the wild' and 'caught' releases.
 The site claims more than 100,000 members, with forums for discussion, local member get-togethers and joint projects - providing books for a library in Ghana, for instance.
 The site claims that 300 new members join each day - although the attrition rate is not shown - and the total number of people who have joined at one time or another is over 500,000.

-The BookCrossing site is very slickly maintained, with advertising for funding and an online shop that sells printed BC bookplates as well as "Release Kits", rubber stamps and other merchandise.
-There is an area for user "testimonials", as well as detailed tables that record the number of books "released" at various locations, with links to the members responsible.
-There are "official drop zones", where members come to release or find books, like spies in Cold War novels.
-There is a Yahoo group as well as a local forum, and a series of BookCrossing conventions - including one in Wellington, New Zealand, on 16-18 February 2007.
+The BookCrossing site is very slickly maintained, with advertising for funding and an online shop that sells printed BC bookplates as well as 'Release Kits', rubber stamps and other merchandise.
+There is an area for user 'testimonials' as well as detailed tables that record the number of books 'released' at various locations, with links to the members responsible.
+There are 'official drop zones', where members come to release or find books, like spies in Cold War novels.
+There is a Yahoo group as well as a local forum, and a series of BookCrossing conventions - including one in Wellington NZ on the 16th-18th February.